For Retailers

 You own the vendor conversation.
 We own the settlement cycle.

 Most operators try consignment in spreadsheets and quit by week six.
-The math, the splits, the aging tiers, the payment cycle — none of it fits in Excel.
+The math, the category splits, the returns, the Metrc reconciliation, the payment cycle — none of it fits in Excel.
 We built the engine that does.

 See full consignment docs